civol/HDLRuby/README.md

 <channel name> :<instance name>
 ```

-And in case there are generic parameter, the instantiation procedure is as follows:
+And in case there is a generic parameter, the instantiation procedure is as follows:

 ```ruby
 <channel name>(:<instance name>).(<generic parameters>)